DiscreteTom/retsac/README.md

     - Support **conflict detection** (for reduce-shift conflicts and reduce-reduce conflicts), try to **auto resolve conflicts** by peeking the rest of input, and provide a **code generator** to manually resolve conflict.
     - Optional data reducer to make it possible to get a result value when the parse is done.
     - ELR parser will expect lexer to yield specific token type and/or content to parse the input more smartly.
     - ELR parser will try to re-lex the input if parsing failed.
+You can rollback global state when re-lex, or commit existing changes to prevent re-lex.
   - The AST can be serialized to a JSON object to co-work with other tools (e.g. compiler backend libs).
 - Provide multi-level APIs to make this easy to use and highly customizable.